Inbox & Dispatch

 }

-In this example, researcher sends data to the findings channel.
-The default workflow routes findings messages to analyst, which receives $1=message, $2=channel, $3=sender (see Trigger contract).
+researcher sends data to the findings channel.
+The channel findings -> analyst declaration routes findings messages to analyst, which receives the message, channel name, and sender bound to its declared parameters message, chan, and sender (see Trigger contract).

 Design principles